melles1991/usecuewebsite/_posts/2019-10-19-building-a-website-in-under-20-minutes.md

 It has been an enormous honor to speak at JekyllConf2019.
 This was my first conference talk ever.
 Fortunately, I could speak live from my own home-based studio, so it involved no flying around the world.

+I created this home-based studio especially for this occassion, which features a set of soft lights, a Logitech C920 webcam and a dynamic Q2U Samson microphone on an arm.
+This setup costed me roughly 200 euro, yet it provided me with professional video and audio.
+I am very happy with this new setup and have been using it in video conferences and on multiple Youtube video's.

 After my talk I got a nice reaction from the JekyllConf team, which made me happy.
-They figured out what I wanted to show: You can build a professional website with a CMS in under 20 minutes by using nothing but a browser.
+It showed that I got my point across: You can build a professional website with a CMS in under 20 minutes by using nothing but a browser.
 Spoiler: I used Jekyll and Github.
 Want to know more?
 You can find my talk by clicking on [this link](https://jekyllconf.com).

 > You can build a professional website with a CMS in under 20 minutes by using nothing but a browser.